As an Amazon Associate I earn from qualifying purchases.

 How to stay in shape throughout the trek?
-Here are a few tips and valuable advice for beginners or for more experienced hikers.
+Here are nine tips and valuable advice for beginners or more experienced hikers.

-This is the most important advice.
-The ideal is to practice regular physical activity, everyone at his own level, on bicycle, on foot, regardless, to develop your endurance.
+It is the most important advice.
+The ideal is to practice regular physical activity, everyone at own level, on a bicycle, on foot, regardless, to develop your endurance.

 If you cannot run a long distance, no problem, you can run a little, then walk, and resume the running.

-It is necessary to start slowly and do not force: this is not the speed that is important, but rather the length!
+It is necessary to start slowly and not to force it: this is not the speed that is important, but rather the length!
 40 minutes are recommended at a minimum; otherwise, your body does not even realize the exercise.

 A walk in a park on the flat, even if it is pleasant, will not make you progress physically.
-For that training to be effective, it must cause a small tiredness… the heart, the lungs… we must feel them in motion.
+For that training to have results, it must cause a little tiredness, the heart, the lungs, we must feel them in motion.